abdelrahman-kamel-elgendy/ToDo/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For support, email <your-email> or open an issue in the repository.